Log Horizon: Manga

-The novel series has received four manga adaptations, all written by Mamare Touno.
+The novel series has received four manga adaptations, all written by Touno.
 The first adaptation is illustrated by Motoya Matsu and titled, Log Horizon Gaiden: Honey Moon Logs.
 It began serialization on January 27, 2012, and is published by ASCII Media Works in the Dengeki Daioh magazine.
 The second adaptation is illustrated by Kazuhiro Hara and titled Log Horizon.
 It began serialization on May 18, 2012, and was published by Enterbrain in the Famitsu Comic Clear web magazine.
 Yen Press obtained this manga for an English release.
 The third adaptation is illustrated by Koyuki and titled, Log Horizon: The West Wind Brigade.
 It began serialization on July 9, 2012, ended on March 9, 2018, and was published by Fujimi Shobo in the Age Premium magazine.
 Another manga illustrated by Sōchū and titled, Log Horizon Gaiden: Nyanta-honcho Shiawase no Recipe began serialization on December 21, 2012, ended on March 31, 2018, and was published by Enterbrain in the Comic B's LOG magazine and collected in six volumes.
 A manga Log Horizon: Kanami, Go!
 East! illustrated by Kou was serialized in Comic B's LOG from October 1, 2015, to December 1, 2016, and compiled in two volumes.

 Anime

-A 25-episode anime adaptation produced by Satelight aired on NHK Educational TV from October 5, 2013 to March 22, 2014.
+A 25-episode anime adaptation produced by Satelight aired its first season on NHK Educational TV from October 5, 2013, to March 22, 2014.
 The series was streamed as a simulcast by Crunchyroll in North America and other select parts of the world.

-A 25-episode second season produced by Studio Deen aired from October 4, 2014 to March 28, 2015.
+A 25-episode second season produced by Studio Deen aired from October 4, 2014, to March 28, 2015.
 Both seasons were licensed by Sentai Filmworks in North America for digital and home video release.
 Funimation acquired the streaming rights to the series after Sentai Filmworks lost the rights.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-For both seasons, the opening theme is "database" by Man with a Mission featuring Takuma.
-The ending theme for the first season is "Your song*" and for the second season it is "Wonderful Wonder World*", both performed by Yunchi.
+For both seasons, the opening theme is "Database" by Man with a Mission featuring Takuma.
+The ending theme for the first season is "Your Song*" and for the second season it is "Wonderful Wonder World*", both performed by Yunchi.

 A 12-episode third season titled Log Horizon: Destruction of the Round Table (ログ・ホライズン 円卓崩壊, Rogu Horaizun Entaku Hōkai) was originally scheduled to premiere in October 2020, but was delayed to Winter 2021 due to the COVID-19 pandemic.
 The third season aired from January 13 to March 31, 2021.
-The third season is named after the title of Volume 12 of the web novel series and the official acronym is DORT.
-The staff and cast will reprise their roles from the second season.
-Funimation licensed the third season and will stream it on its website in North America, the British Isles, Mexico, and Brazil, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
+The third season is named after the title of Volume 12 of the web novel series.
+The staff and cast reprised their roles from the second season.
+Funimation licensed the third season and streamed it on its website in North America, the British Isles, Mexico, and Brazil, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.